What is Bluetooth?

 Advantages of Bluetooth Technology:

 - It removes the problem of radio interference by using a technique called Speed Frequency Hopping.
 This technique utilizes 79 channels of a particular frequency band, with each device accessing the channel for only 625 microseconds, i.e. the device must toggle between transmitting and receiving data from one-time slot to another.
 This implies the transmitters change frequencies 1,600 times every second, meaning that more devices can make full use of a limited slice of the radio spectrum.
 This ensures that the interference won’t take place as each transmitter will be on different frequencies.

 - The power consumption of the chip (consisting of the transceiver) is low, at about 0.3mW, which makes it possible for the least utilization of battery life.

 - It guarantees security at bit level.
 The authentication is controlled using a 128bit key.

 - It is possible to use Bluetooth for both transferring of data and verbal communication as Bluetooth can support data channels of up to 3 similar voice channels.

-- It overcomes the constraints of line of sight and one to one communication as in other mode of wireless communications like infrared.
+- It overcomes the constraints of the line of sight and one-to-one communication as in another mode of wireless communications like infrared.

 Cordless Desktop: All (or most) of the peripheral devices (e.g., mouse, keyboard, printer, speakers, etc.) are connected to the PC cordlessly.